fsismondi/ioppytest/README.md

 ### CoAP Testing tools components

-The CoAP testing tool handles the coordination, sniffing, dissection and analysis of CoAP test suite.
+The CoAP testing tool handles the coordination, sniffing, dissection and analysis of traces for the tests described in the test description.
+The implemented test description is based on:
-It's based on the test scenarios and test cases described in [ETSI CoAP test description](http://www.etsi.org/plugtests/CoAP/Document/CoAP_TestDescriptions_v015.pdf)
+[ETSI CoAP test description](http://www.etsi.org/plugtests/CoAP/Document/CoAP_TestDescriptions_v015.pdf)

 For description of components please visit: [f-interop doc](doc.f-interop.eu)